-A constant light stays on, blanketing your set-up with a steady source of light.
-The advantage is that you can see exactly how the light and shadows are falling onto your scene.
+A constant light stays on.
+It blankets your setup with a steady light source.
+The advantage is that you can see exactly how the light and shadows fall onto your scene.
 This is especially useful if you’re shooting tethered.

 Once you have improved your skills, you can invest in a more expensive strobe light.